sithihajara/Implementation-of-Filters/README.md

 ### Step3
 Apply following filters to the image for smoothing:

-Averaging filter
+1.Averaging filter
-1.Weighted Averaging Filter
+2.Weighted Averaging Filter
-2.Gaussian Blur
+3.Gaussian Blur
-3.Median filter
+4.Median filter

 ### Step4
 Apply following filters to the image for sharpening: